-Once you have harmonized all the above essential study materials, you have to practice healthy study habits.
+Once you have harmonized essential study materials, you must practice healthy study habits.
 It’s the only way you will be able to grasp what you are learning.

 Deal with one topic at a time

-You can divide topics basing on days.
+You can divide topics based on days.
 Proper partitioning will help you discover the areas that are difficult to understand.
 You have to dedicate the time when you are most productive to this area.
 Dealing alone will also help you avoid confusion.
-If you are still not grasping, you can reread the material over and over again.
+If you are still not grasping it, you can reread the material repeatedly.

 Again, scheduling your reading material based on topics will help you cover all relevant details within the shortest time possible.
-If you are doing topic1 on a Monday and the time is not enough, reschedule to pick off where you left the next Monday.
-But on the following day, you have to focus on the second topic.
-In turn, you end up having little knowledge on every topic in less than three weeks.
+If you are doing topic 1 on a Monday and the time is insufficient, reschedule to pick off where you left off the next Monday.
+But the following day, you have to focus on the second topic.
+You have little knowledge of every topic in less than three weeks.

 Always do the test questions at the end of each topic

-Alberta’s driver’s license test Is based on an extensive handbook.
+Alberta drivers license test Is based on an extensive handbook.
 You can never predict what you will meet in the test room.
-Its, therefore, a smart move that you do every question at the end of each topic.
+It’s, therefore, a smart move that you do every question at the end of each topic.
 It will help you know if you have grasped all the details well.
-If you are blue in some areas, you have to go back and reread, this time noting down the important facts.
+If you are blue in some areas, you have to go back and reread, this time noting the important facts.
 Once you are confident that you have understood everything, redo the questions until you get them right.

 While going through any material that requires technical reading, you should take notes and ten-minute breaks after every 25 minutes.
 The ten-minute break will help your mind to freshen.
 However, you can still go through the points you noted.
 Again, if you are time-bound, timing can go hand in hand with the schedules above.
 But if it’s a different case, you can study through a larger time frame, which is better than cramming.

-Finally, as you prepare yourself, you must assume that you can face a similar question you encountered during practice but with different wording.
-If you have the needed answers, you have to know that the laws of driving are unchangeable.
+Finally, as you prepare, you must assume that you can face a similar question you encountered during practice but with different wording.
+If you have the needed answers, you must know that the laws of driving are unchangeable.

 What must you do in the exam room?

-Remember, you are vested with the power to choose the day you feel like doing the Alberta driver’s license test.
-If you feel you are braced for it, you can book a test center of your choosing.
+Remember, you can choose the day you feel like doing the Alberta drivers license test.
+If you feel braced for it, you can book a test center.

 In the exam room, you have to: